-The region's nine local government areas averaged a 2021 Australian Digital Inclusion Index (ADII) score of below the Victorian state average of 72 (2018).
+The region's nine local government areas averaged a 2021 Australian Digital Inclusion Index (ADII) score of below the Victorian state average of 72.24

 - There is a lack of continuous, high quality mobile coverage along high visitation attractions.
 Seasonal tourism activity increases demands that strain existing infrastructure, raising potential safety issues. - The availability of adequate, affordable business-grade broadband services remains a concern.
 A lack of access to adequate digital training limits opportunities for rural and regional students. - The region has seen low uptake of IoT applications in agriculture and other important industry sectors.
-Lack of IoT knowledge and application presents unrealised potential for industry productivity growth and competitiveness.
+Lack of IoT knowledge and low uptake of IoT applications present unrealised potential for industry productivity growth and competitiveness.